Skip to Content

 • Native Shopify swatches via option_value.swatch.color and .swatch.image — no per-merchant swatch metafields.

 • Markets-ready: currency / language switchers in three patterns (header dropdown, full modal, footer-only) plus a first-visit country gate.
+French, German, Italian, and Spanish starter locale packs are included for native-speaker review before production use.

 • B2B-aware: catalog selector, tier-price table, and per-product quantity rules.
 B2C requests render zero B2B markup.